Samuel Haliday: Life

-In 1719 he was present at the Salters' Hall debates, and in the same year received a call from the first congregation of Belfast, vacant by the death of the Rev. John McBride.
+In 1719, he was present at the Salters' Hall debates, and in the same year received a call from the first congregation of Belfast, vacant by the death of the Rev. John McBride.
 He was at this time chaplain to Colonel Anstruther's regiment of foot.
-It being rumoured that he held Arian views, the synod in June 1720 considered the matter, and cleared him.
+It being rumoured that he held Arian views, the synod in June 1720 considered the matter and cleared him.
 His accuser, the Rev. Samuel Dunlop of Athlone, was rebuked.
-On 28 July 1720, the day appointed for his installation in Belfast, he refused to subscribe the Westminster Confession of Faith, making instead a declaration to the presbytery; the presbytery proceeded with the installation, in violation of the law of the church, and in the face of a protest and appeal from four members.
+On 28 July 1720, the day appointed for his installation in Belfast, he refused to subscribe to the Westminster Confession of Faith, making instead a declaration to the presbytery; the presbytery proceeded with the installation, in violation of the law of the church, and the face of a protest and appeal from four members.
 The case came before the synod in 1721; but though Haliday still refused to sign the Confession, the matter was allowed to drop.
-A resolution was, however, carried after long debate that all members of synod who were willing to subscribe the confession might do so, with which the majority complied.
+A resolution was, however, carried after a long debate that all members of the synod who were willing to subscribe to the confession might do so, with which the majority complied.
 Hence arose the terms "subscribers" and "non-subscribers".
-Haliday continued identified with the latter till his death.
+Haliday continued to identify with the latter till his death.
 A number of members of his congregation were so dissatisfied with the issue of the case that they refused to remain under his ministry.
 After much opposition they were erected by the synod into a new charge.

 The subscription controversy raged for years, Haliday continuing to take a major part in it, both in the synod and through the press.
 To end the conflict the synod in 1725 adopted the expedient of placing all the non-subscribing ministers in one presbytery, that of Antrim, which in the following year was excluded from the body.

 Haliday was a lifelong friend to Francis Hutcheson the philosopher.
-In 1736 Thomas Drennan was installed as his colleague in Belfast.
+In 1736, Thomas Drennan was installed as his colleague in Belfast.
 Haliday died on 5 March 1739 in his fifty-fourth year.